bericp1/SocSim/README.md

 ### Data Generator

-Data is stored in `./res/` in two files: `people.json` and `relationships.json`.
+Data is stored in `./res/` in multiple JSON files.
 This is the data loaded into the graph initially.
 This data can be edited manually or generated using a simple HTML/CSS/JavaScript tool included with SocSim.
 It relies on AJAX and so must be run in a web server.
 If you have python installed, you can use the included script to fire up python's built in HTTP server in the res directory: